-When the Reserve is fully open after restoration works are completed, you can visit the Reserve and journey back in time to the days before Sir Stamford Raffles arrived as you trek among the original vegetation and undisturbed tropical forest.
+The Reserve was reopened in October 2016 following the completion of restoration works carried out from September 2014 to October 2016.
+You can visit the Reserve and journey back in time to the days before Sir Stamford Raffles arrived as you trek among the original vegetation and undisturbed tropical forest.
 Push yourself to the limits as you climb Singapore’s tallest hill on trails that wind through pockets of hill dipterocarp forest, not found anywhere else on the island.

 Bukit Timah Nature Reserve was officially declared an ASEAN Heritage Park on 18 October 2011.
-Together with Sungei Buloh Wetland Reserve, it is now part of the prestigious regional network of 30 protected areas, forming the complete spectrum of representative ecosystems in ASEAN.
-It is also protected by the Parks & Trees Act 2005 for the conservation of our native biodiversity.
+Together with Sungei Buloh Wetland Reserve, it is now part of a prestigious regional network of 35 protected areas, forming the complete spectrum of representative ecosystems in ASEAN Member States.

 Nature Reserve Information

 By bus: 67, 75, 170, 171, 184, 852, 961

 Alight at Jalan Anak Bukit Road, opposite Beauty World Centre (Bus stop ID: 42109), or

 Alight at Upper Bukit Timah Road, opposite Bukit Timah Shopping Centre (Bus stop ID: 42091)